moovatom/moovatom-api-ruby-library/README.md

 }
 ```

-*__NOTE:__ There is currently no way to delete a video from your Moovatom account that has completed encoding without manually logging in and delete the it yourself.
-The ability to delete through the API will be available in future versions of the API.*
+*__NOTE:__ There is currently no way to delete a video from your Moovatom account that has completed encoding without manually logging in and deleting it yourself.
+The ability to delete through the API will be available in the future.*

 # Testing